simozzer/Oric6502/readme.md

 - Optimise the above routine
 - ~~create routine to plot maze on screen for top-left coordinates.~~
 - ~~Use the above routine to parse maze bitmasks into an off screen buffer and create a new routine to render from that (should be faster)~~
-- When scrolling move the existing data on screen, and just add in the new column or row.
+- ~~When scrolling move the existing data on screen, and just add in the new column or row~~ (I've decided not to do this, as any moving items will be plotted directly to the offscreen buffer - will make the code easier)
 - test.
 - adjust routines to handle split screen (both vertical and horizontal).
 - implement fast keyboard handling to scroll each view of the maze (and disable ROM interupt for these).
 - test again.
 - create 'tracker' for creating music.
 - play music in background.
-- implement 'player', with keyboard handling and detection with maze walls.
+- ~~implement 'player', with keyboard handling and detection with maze walls.~~
 - implement 'chararacter designer', to allow creation of custom chars.
-- think of a playable game using the code.
+- ~~think of a playable game using the code~~ (For now I'm going with the idea of tron/light-cycles)
 - implement it.
 - test
 - compress maze data (possibly using an external compression routine lz77)